cockroachdb/docs/v22.2/migrate-from-avro.md

 ## Step 1.
 Export data to Avro

-Please refer to the documentation of your database for instructions on exporting data to Avro.
+Refer to the documentation of your database for instructions on exporting data to Avro.

 You will need to export one file per table, with the following requirements: